andrewbranch/docs/modules/03_Reference.md

 4. Does the first condition `"types@>=5.2"` match this request? **No, 4.7.5 is not greater than or equal to 5.2.**
 5. Does the second condition `"types@>=4.6"` match this request? **Yes, 4.7.5 is greater than or equal to 4.6.**
 6. Does the path `"./ts4.6/subpath/index.d.ts"` have a recognized TypeScript file extension? **Yes, so don’t use extension substitution.**
-7. Return the path `"./ts4.6/subpath/index.d.ts"` if it exists, `undefined` otherwise.
+7. Return the path `"./ts4.6/subpath/index.d.ts"` if the file exists, `undefined` otherwise.

 ##### Example: subpath patterns